 Certain banks are exempt from taxation under Article 32 of the Tax Law.

-26. Exemption of Trust Companies Whose Capital Stock is Owned by Twenty or More New York Savings Banks
+24. Exemption of Trust Companies Whose Capital Stock is Owned by Twenty or More New York Savings Banks franchise tax on banking corporations.

 Citation: Section 1452(c)